The initial growth of sidebranches in ammonium chloride dendrites: Discussion

-It is important to recognize that the range of applicability of Eqs.\ \ref{eqn:strexp} and \ref{eqn:sbrfit} is quite limited.
+It is important to recognize that the range of applicability of Eq.~\ref{eqn:sbrnoise2} is quite limited, so the fitted function is not particularly well-constrained.
 At small $z$, there are two main issues.
 First, emerging sidebranches are potentially masked by measurement noise.
 Second, measurements of the tip itself (and hence all distances scaled by $\rho$) are also potentially contaminated by early sidebranches.
 These effects are particularly problematic near the tip because the concentration gradients and corresponding optical distortions are largest there.
 Measurements of the very early sidebranches and tip shape are thus inextricably intertwined.
-At larger $z$, the increasing nonlinear competition among sidebranches leads to changes in the expected scaling behavior as well as ambiguities in characterizing the structure by a single-valued width function $w(z)$.

-These constraints make it more challenging to identify whether there are simple underlying scaling laws that govern the growth of sidebranches.
-In future experiments, we hope to extend the useful range of the data and provide tighter constraints on the functional form of the sidebranch amplitude.
+At larger $z$, the increasing nonlinear competition among sidebranches leads to changes in the expected scaling behavior.
+At even larger $z$, it is no longer possible to characterize the structure by a single-valued width function $w(z)$.
+These constraints make it much more challenging to identify whether there are simple underlying scaling laws that govern the origin and initial growth of sidebranches.